man and woman walking outside

 What are the best exercises for people with heart disease?

-Aerobics.
-Aerobic exercises improve cardiovascular conditioning by building endurance through the continuous motion of large muscles.
-Lower-impact exercises include walking, swimming, cycling and rowing.
+Aerobic activity improves cardiovascular conditioning.
+You build endurance through the continuous motion of large muscles.
+Lower-impact aerobic exercises include walking, swimming, cycling and rowing.
 You can use an elliptical, treadmill, stationary bike or rowing machine.
+Aim for aerobic exercise three to four times a week.

-Strength or resistance training.
-Developing and toning your muscles, in conjunction with aerobic exercise, strengthens your overall body, improves balance, loosens joints and expands your range of motion and flexibility.
-Training may include resistance bands, free weights (dumbbells), weight-training machines and pushing or pulling your body weight with push-ups, chin-ups and squats.
+Developing and toning your muscles, in conjunction with aerobic exercise, strengthens your overall body, improves balance, loosens joints, and expands your range of motion and flexibility.
+Training may include resistance bands, free weights (dumbbells) and weight-training machines.
+You can also push and pull your body weight with push-ups, chin-ups and squats.
+The American College of Sports Medicine recommends doing resistance training at least two non-consecutive days a week if you have heart disease.

-Strength training for people with heart disease can pose risks.
-Your doctor and cardiac rehabilitation team will provide guidance and may recommend beginning with light weights until your endurance increases.
+Strength training can pose risks for people with heart disease.
+Your cardiologist and cardiac rehabilitation team will provide guidance and may recommend beginning with light weights until your endurance increases.

-What other exercises are good for heart disease?
+What other types of exercise are good for heart disease?

 Your body and mind benefit from being in motion.
 In addition to the core components of an exercise program, you can find a favorite physical activity like gardening, dancing or walking your dog.
-You can also join an exercise class targeted to your fitness level and approved by your doctor.
+Or you may want to join an exercise class targeted to your fitness level and approved by your physician.
 Sharing your goals with others can help you stay on track.

 How often should I exercise?

-Research shows that exercising 150 minutes weekly is good for heart health.
-The American Heart Association recommends a minimum of 30 minutes of cardiovascular exercise five to seven days per week to help reduce the risk of heart disease, high blood pressure, high cholesterol and diabetes.
+Research shows that exercising 150 minutes a week is good for heart health.
+The American Heart Association recommends a minimum of 30 minutes of cardiovascular exercise five to seven days a week to help reduce the risk of heart disease, high blood pressure, high cholesterol and diabetes.

 Stop exercising if you experience any of the following: